-If you have always enjoyed debates, disputes, and full-on raging arguments, watch collecting is definitely the hobby for you.
+If you have always enjoyed debates, disputes, and full-on raging arguments, an interest in luxury watches is definitely the hobby for you.
 Horology gives fans endless opportunities to squabble on a wide array of topics, from movements to dial text.
 Advocates will champion one brand against another – sometimes to fanatical degree, or will weigh in on the whole vintage vs. modern debacle so passionately that you start to fear for their blood pressure.

 Possibly the biggest cause of disagreement on the issue is defining what exactly constitutes an ‘in-house’ movement.
 Any mechanical caliber is made up of a huge number of components.
 Even the simplest, most basic designs won’t operate without somewhere in the region of 100 different parts, and the hyper-complicated end can sometimes contain up to a thousand.
 It is extremely rare for one manufacturer to make every single one of those constituents themselves, more often than not buying at least some in from one or several other suppliers.

 So, at what point does a caliber officially become in-house?
 Is it when 50% of it is produced in the manufacturer’s facility?
 75%?
 91%?
-No one seems to be able to put a definite figure to it.
+No one seems to be able to put a definite figure to it that can apply across the global watch industry.

 Additionally, there is the whole issue of semantics.
 The vast majority of outsourced movements, particularly where Swiss watches are concerned, are made by ETA, who hold a virtual monopoly.
 ETA is a wholly owned subsidiary of the Swatch Group, which also owns brands like Omega, Hamilton, Tissot, and others.
 So does that mean those manufacturers under the Swatch umbrella that use ETA’s movements can say they are in-house as well?